MaybeShewill-CV/bisenetv2-tensorflow/README.md

 cuda-9.0, cudnn-7.0 with a GTX-1070 GPU.
-To use this repo you need to install tensorflow-gpu 1.12.0 and other version of tensorflow has not been tested but I think it will be able to work properly in tensorflow above version 1.12.
+To use this repo you need to install tensorflow-gpu 1.12.0 and other version of tensorflow has not been tested but I think it will be able to work properly if new version was installed in your local machine.
 Other required package can be installed by

 ```